Make a Community Right to Bid nomination

 The Community Right to Bid allows communities and parish councils to nominate buildings or land for listing, by us, as an asset of community value.

 When a listed asset comes to be sold, a delay of up to six months can be initiated (know as a 'moratorium').
 Local community groups get a better chance to raise finance, develop a business plan and to make a bid to buy the asset on the open market.
 A nomination will not stop a sale that is already in progress.

 Assets of community value

-An asset can be listed if its principal use furthers the communities social well-being or social interests or is likely to do so in the future.
-These interests could be cultural, sporting or recreational.
+We can list an asset if its principal use furthers (or has recently furthered) their community’s social well-being or social interests (which include cultural, sporting or recreational interests) and is likely to do so in the future.

 - a village shop

 - children’s centre